kirkBurleson/kpg/README.md

 # kpg
 <hr/>

-kpg is used for generating passwords.
-The passwords must be at least 1 character long, and you can enforce minimums for lower case, upper case, numbers, and special characters.
+kpg is used for generating passwords, tokens, and ID's.
+They must be at least 1 character long or the length will be the default of 10, and you can enforce minimums for lower case, upper case, numbers, and special characters.

 INSTALLATION
 ============